jackSeigerman/Random-Imgur/README.md

 [Linux](https://download.oracle.com/java/23/latest/jdk-23_linux-x64_bin.deb)

+you can then download the Exe or Jar depending on your operating system.

-after you finished downloading the JDK, open the jar or exe depending on your prefrence from the build folder
+>Likewise, you can download the entire repository and run the Exe or Jar from the build folder

 ## User Guide